Rosemary Roasted Chicken with Delicious Gravy

 When you roast a chicken or turkey in a dry pan, the juices (or pan drippings) drip onto the pan and can evaporate in the heat of the oven.
 This is how I alleviate that problem…

-The secret to making pan gravy in the oven is adding carrots, celery, parsnip (this adds a lovely, natural sweetness to the gravy), onion, and garlic to a shallow roasting pan.
-Chicken broth or chicken stock is added, and the chicken is set on top of the vegetables.
-As it roasts, its juices drip into the broth/stock, and as the vegetables cook, they add so much flavor to the gravy.
+The secret to making pan gravy in the oven starts with adding carrots, celery, parsnip (which adds a lovely, natural sweetness), onion, and garlic to a shallow roasting pan.
+Pour in chicken broth or stock, then set the chicken on top of the vegetables.
+As it roasts, the chicken releases its juices into the broth, while the vegetables infuse the mixture with deep flavor.
 It’s so easy, right?

 Best pan to use for roast chicken